thorswap/SwapKit/README.md

 #### Testing

-To run tests use `yarn test` command.
+To run tests use `pnpm test` command.

 #### Pull requests